butlerx/wetty/docs/atoz.md

 mkdir -p ~/.config/wetty
 ```

 Now populate our `config` file with some settings.
-This examples is the same
+This example is the same
 command as above.

 ```bash